M-o-a-T/moat/doc/spec_aa.rst

   Collision.
 A client has observed its own address with a different MAC, or vice versa.

+* Mode 5 (Client → Server)

+  Poll reply.
+This is used when a server's Poll request indicates that the MAC shall be included.

-Other messgae modes are reserved.
+Other message modes are reserved.

 Flags